hyper-potato/Notes-in-the-winter/0_Machine Learning/Unsupervised Learning/Arules/Association Rules.md

 #### Weaknesses of Support and Confidence

 Support suffers from the ‘rare item problem’: Infrequent items not meeting minimum support are ignored which is problematic if rare items are important.
 E.g. rarely sold products which account for a large part of revenue or profit.
 Typical support distribution (retail point-of-sale data with 169 items):

+One drawback of the confidence measure is that it might misrepresent the importance of an association.
+This is because it only accounts for how popular apples are, but not beers.
+If beers are also very popular in general, there will be a higher chance that a transaction containing apples will also contain beers, thus inflating the confidence measure.
+To account for the base popularity of both constituent items, we use a third measure called lift.